Rudolph the Red-Nosed Reindeer first appeared in a marketing campaign for retailer Montgomery Ward.

 Holiday Marketing Takeaway

-Give away something for free to draw in customers and to kids.
+Give away something for free to draw in customers and their kids.
 If it’s popular enough, it may become a money-spinner in its own right.

 Photo: Today I Found Out